mahoney1/docs/animaltracking-tutorial.md

 ## Scenario

-Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as they are a rare species (super-evolutionary in fact: they shouldn't need any vaccines, tetanus jabs, immune to diseases, that affect their cousins!).
+Jane Pearson has been at CONGA Co-op for 10 years now, and of late, she has taken on a very special role: she is responsible for keeping a handle on the SHEEPGOAT numbers, as a species their numbers needs growing (eventually, the goal is that they shouldn't need any vaccines, tetanus jabs etc and be immune to the everyday diseases that affect their cousins - but we can't take chances!).
 Jane needs key stats about SHEEPGOATS at her fingertips.
-Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they benign 'green' events like new registrations, or more critical ones such as quarantined SHEEPGOATs (why??) and needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.
+Part of her remit is to monitor events affecting SHEEPGOATS in the co-op region, be they information level 'green' events (like new registrations), or more critical ones such as quarantined SHEEPGOATs (its a worry) and she needs to know they are imminently being inspected by a specialised SHEEPGOAT Vet.

 Jane relies heavily on her dashboard app, in particular the events, from which she can instigate actions.